StoneOrbits/VortexEngine/docs/vortex_editors.md

 The act of 'pushing' the modes will send the editor mode list to the connected device, saving the mode list on the device.

+If the default modes are needed they can always be restored with the [Factory Reset Menu](factory_reset_menu.html)

 ### Pull

 On the other hande 'pulling' the modes will make a copy of the device modes in the editor mode list, ready for editing.

+Disconnecting a device and connecting a new one will not effect the editor mode list, so a set of modes could easily be pulled from one device then pushed to another device.

 ### Transmit